You finished your book. You found an agent. You have a publisher who wants to buy the rights to publish your book. Congratulations! Now what?

 Well, yes.
 It is.
 However, you sign the contract.
-Which means you are legally obligated to the terms and should not enter into the contract lightly.
-At the very least, you should have a basic understanding of the terms so when the actual contract arrives, you know what questions to ask, what modifications to request, and what terms will protect your interests.
+This means you are legally obligated to the terms.
+This also means you should not enter into the contract lightly.
+If you have a basic understanding of the terms when the contract arrives, you know what questions to ask, what modifications to request, and what terms will protect your interests.
 Failing to address any issues with the terms of a publishing contract before signing, means the contract can, and often does, fit like handcuffs instead of nice Italian leather gloves.

 Most writers who experience publishing for the first time (and more experienced authors too) feel compelled to sign the agreement the publisher offers for fear the deal will fall apart and put an end to their publishing dreams.
 After all, it took a long time to write the book, find the agent, and hook a publisher.
-But a publishing contract, like any contract, is meant for negotiations.
-While a debut author may have less leverage during negotiations than a well-established author, that does not mean the publishers are averse to negotiating the terms of the contract.
+But a publishing contract, like any contract, is meant to be negotiated.
+While a debut author may have less leverage during negotiations than a well-established author, that does not mean the publishers are averse to negotiating the contract terms.
 Publishers want to buy the book, so there is plenty of leverage to adjust the contract terms if necessary.

 A typical publishing contract is negotiated in two phases.

-Second, the contract is created, reviewed, negotiated again, and signed.
-This phase includes the fundamentals of the contract from phase one, and a few boilerplate items that usually are not negotiated but can be depending on the needs of the publisher and author.
+- The contract is created, reviewed, negotiated again, and signed.
+This phase includes the fundamentals of the contract from phase one and a few boilerplate items that usually are not negotiated but can be depending on the needs of the publisher and author.